mirajsankdecha/Certificate-generator-react/README.md

 5. Click the "Generate Certificate" button to generate the certificate with the entered details.

 6. The generated certificate will be displayed on the screen, and you can download it by clicking the "Download Certificate" button.

+Please note: For the best viewing experience, please open the demo link on a PC or laptop screen.

+## Deployment

+You can access the deployed version of this project at [Demo Link](https://mirajsankdecha.github.io/Certificate-generator-react/build/).

 ## Customization